prog4biol/pfb2019/README.md

 I/O and Files
 =============
 @sep
-> with open() as f:
+NOT SURE WE'RE GOING TO USE THIS: I DON'T UNDERSTAND THE MECHANICS OF WITH...
+AS...
+YET > with open() as f:
 > open()
 > read() readline()
 > write()
 > close()

-I/O stands for input and output.
-This is in reference to getting data into and out of your script.
-Writing to the screen, reading from the keyboard, reading from a file, and writing to a file are all examples of I/O.
+I/O stands for input/output.
+The in and out refer to getting data into and out of your script.
+It might be a little surprising at first, but writing to the screen, reading from the keyboard, reading from a file, and writing to a file are all examples of I/O.

 __Writing to the Screen__